joba14/mira/readme.md

 This programming language is currently in early stages of development.
 Use with caution!
 This language is highly experimental and may not have all the safety features in place.

 Expect rapid changes, and be aware that the language is not yet stable for production use.
-Feedback and contributions are welcome as we work towards a more robust and reliable version.
+Feedback and contributions are welcome.

 [(to the top)](#mira)